Q. Let's start the interview now. Tell me about yourself.

 <aside> 💡

-On a typical day, I start my morning by checking my phone while still in bed.
+I usually start my morning by checking smartphone while I’m still in bed.
 Then I have breakfast at the dining table while watching some TV.
 For most of the day, I’m at my motion desk, either studying or working on my computer.
 Since I can adjust the height, I switch between sitting and standing depending on how I feel.
-It really helps me stay for used and makes long study sessions way more comfortable.
+It helps me focus and makes long study sessions a lot more comfortable.

 </aside>